 Do you own or operate a petrol station?
 You must show a fuel price comparison (in Dutch).
 The comparison shows the average price per 100 km of 6 types of fuel:

 - petrol (gasoline)

-Biofuels such as biodiesel, bio-ethanol of biogas will not be shown in the comparison as the consumption of these fuels is not determined.
+Biofuels such as biodiesel, bioethanol, or biogas will not be shown in the comparison as their fuel consumption is not determined.

 Organic halogen compounds in fuels

 Fuels and raw materials for fuels may only contain certain levels of organic halogen compounds and polychlorinated biphenyls (PCBs).